wixplosives/stylable.io/docs/references/imports.md

 title: Import
 ---

-**Stylable** enables you to import other stylesheets and modules in a way that is similar to [JS Imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+**Stylable** enables you to import other stylesheets and modules in a way that is similar to [JavaScript Imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
 You can then use the stylesheet or module as it's been defined, or just one or more of its named values, in your own **Stylable** stylesheet.

 ## Import syntax